makersacademy/CV/README.md

 - PhD Chemistry (Astrochemistry)
 - Thesis title: Formation of Alcohol on Interstellar Dust Grain Analogues
-- This was an experimental PhD involving serious spanner skills (of the motor mechanic variety).
+- This was an experimental PhD involving serious spanner skills.
 I maintained a huge vacuum chamber that enabled me to recreate interstellar conditions (extremely low temperatures and pressures) and performed gas bombardment experiments on a small piece of graphite suspended in the middle of the chamber.
 This experience taught me very high levels of patience and the ability to process large volumes of data.

 **Open University** - BSc in Natural Sciences with Chemistry 1st Class Hons (1995 - 2000)